-The Baltic nation of Estonia might be a great fit for you.
+Then the Baltic nation of Estonia might be a great fit for you.
 This small but advanced country has a unique culture, a clean environment, and affordable living costs.

-Most importantly, Estonia is among the world’s most advanced countries in digitalization and technology.
+What’s more, Estonia is among the world’s most advanced countries in digitalization and technology.
 Thanks to its excellent internet coverage, residents can handle most of their daily life tasks entirely online.

 Back in the summer of 2020, the government launched its innovative Estonia digital nomad visa.
 In fact, Estonia was the first country in the world to implement this sort of visa program.